 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-When it comes time to determining what kind of rate an individual who is taking Boniva will be able to qualify for, there are a lot of variables that can come into play as well as a lot of “subjectivity” when it comes to an individual underwriter.
+When it comes time determining what kind of rate an individual taking Boniva will qualify for, there are many variables that can come into play and a lot of “subjectivity” when it comes to an individual underwriter.